- About GSE

 - Our Alumni

 It is delivered as an executive style program, using nontraditional scheduling and some blended distance education to accommodate working adults.
 Students attend multiple on-site intensive sessions at the University of Pennsylvania over the course of the program and complete synchronous and asynchronous online work between these sessions.
-All students complete core courses within each of the three domains as well as a capstone project and practicum.
+All students complete core courses within each of the three domains as well as a capstone project.
 Graduates of the program leave not only with a more robust entrepreneurial mindset, but also with concrete skills that will prepare you to undertake new ventures in your chosen area of interest.

 In this domain, students study current education systems and policies, as well as the history of how these systems and policies evolved.
 Students also learn about the history, theory and application of various pedagogies and modes of school organization, as well as how they affect and are affected by government policy and public pressures.
 Students also study the changing landscape of delivery systems in urban public education.

 In this domain, students learn about the financial, operational, legal, and marketing aspects of starting and running a business.
 This domain provides students with core business skills and experiences that they can use to become entrepreneurs in education and to navigate the business aspects of school creation and administration.
 The program includes three core business courses.

 In this domain, students learn about how entrepreneurs can influence the creation, advancement and successful exploitation of knowledge.
 How are entrepreneurial insights achieved and developed?
 How is technology profitably managed and intellectual property rights protected?
 How do entrepreneurs learn about potential customer segments and meet potential customer needs?
 How can academic research be effectively connected to practice to improve the viability and impact of products and services?